FaTe0008/Cassandra/README.md

   open command prompt and type the following command : 'git clone https://github.com/FaTe0008/Cassandra.git'

-  the change the directory to the location where you installed
+  then change the directory to the location where you installed